My Approach to Counseling

 By challenging our rigidly held irrational beliefs and demands, REBT helps us to adopt a more rational perspective about ourselves, others, and the world, which results in greater psychological satisfaction, heightened emotional independence, and at its best, a profound metaphysical change, accompanied by inner tranquility and personal enlightenment.

-Traditional CBT, ACT, and MBCT are all cognitive behavioral-based therapies that further enhance the goals of REBT.
+CT, ACT, and MBCT are all cognitive behavioral-based therapies that further enhance the goals of REBT.
 The Gottman Method of Relationship Therapy is a couples counseling approach which helps to increase constructive relational behaviors by examining unhelpful patterns and challenges unique to each couple.